 - Support from a UKESF buddy (a current Scholar further along in their degree course)

-- Each year we also support final-year female scholars to attend the WES Student Conference
+- Each year we also subsidise final-year female scholars to attend the WES Student Conference

 Each UKESF Scholarship lasts from the year you apply, until graduation.
 It includes a bursary for each academic year and a work placement (8 weeks minimum) each year.
 Some companies offer work placements of 6 or 12 months, or final year industry-based MEng project placements, in additional to summer placements.

 - Work for your sponsoring company during the summers you agree to when accepting the offer – check our tips for a successful summer placement here